-In part one we figured out how much cyanide was contained in fruit pit kernels and their toxicity.
+In part one of Cyanide in Stone Fruit, we figured out how much cyanide was contained in fruit pit kernels and their toxicity.
 To summarize, yes there is cyanide in the kernels and there is enough to harm you.
 The next obvious question is; can you remove the cyanide from the kernel so it can be used in liqueurs?
 Additionally, I know that at some point in time I will receive angry emails from advocates of amygdalin (laetrile) who will swear that eating stone fruit pits is good for you.
-Now, everyone is basically free to do whatever they want, except my North Korean readership, so I will just present the facts and let you decide.
+Now, everyone is free to do whatever they want, except for my North Korean readership, so I will just present the facts and let you decide.

 Let’s start with removing the cyanide.
 There is a chemical process that can be used, but it still requires distillation.
 Hydrogen cyanide can be freed from water by shaking it with milk of lime (calcium hydroxide); all the hydrocyanic acid, both free and combined, will form calcium cyanide.
 Adding ferrous sulphate will convert the calcium cyanide into calcium ferrocyanide, which binds up the cyanide and makes it only mildly toxic.
 The problem is that you wouldn’t want to drink this as it doesn’t taste very good.
 This solution would be distilled and the benzaldehyde (oil of bitter almond) would be obtained free from cyanide.
 This is the process that oil of bitter almond manufacturers probably use.